marco-buratto/signage-orchestrator/README.md

 3. [x] *PLAYER_NAME*, *PLAYER_OPTIONAL_POSITION_NOTES*, *PLAYER_OPTIONAL_COMMENT* are properties of the player (Raspberry unit) itself, so how it will be displayed in the Orchestrator interface.
 4. [x] *check-tls*: use "no" unless you have installed a valid certificate on the Orchestrator.

-Finally, configure the player time zone and be sure the time/date is correct (it must correspond to the Orchestrator one):

-    date

-If the time zone differs from the one selected for the Orchestrator, use the following command to fix:

-    dpkg-reconfigure tzdata

 ***Players connection debug***

 After the procedure completes, the player should be enlisted in the Orchestrator Players tab.